star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Principal/Co-founder, Signal Path Immersive

-Kevin Stein is Principal/Co-founder, Signal Path Immersive, an experiential entertainment production company based in Los Angeles, Las Vegas, and Stockholm.
-Previously, Kevin was Executive Vice President at Stayhealthy, a mobile app focused healthcare tech firm.
+Kevin Stein is Principal/Co-founder, Signal Path Immersive, an experiential entertainment production company based in Los Angeles, Las Vegas, and Stockholm, and currently developing "Experience Mars" with the Beyond Earth Institute.
+Previously, Kevin has been a senior executive at HBO, CBS, and King World.

 Kevin Stein brings to his work a history of successful business development and content production in advent technology, digital media, and traditional entertainment with specialization in web3, augmented reality, social analytics, and neuromarketing as well as documentary film.